BRIEF-Beijing Forever Technology to use 8 mln yuan to jointly set up electricity customer service company

 Dec 12 Beijing Forever Technology :

-* Says it plans to use 8 million yuan to jointly set up a company in Yixing with a Beijing-based company
+* Says it plans to use 8 million yuan to jointly set up a company in Yixing with a Yixing-based company

 * Says the new company with registered capital of 10 million yuan will be engaged in electricity customer service